Power Kites, Traction Kites

 Types of Power Kites

 Over the years, kite designers have made large kites for specific sports, so there are a lot of different types.
-I'll avoid getting you bogged down or bored to death by just mentioning two broad categories:
+I'll avoid getting you bogged down or bored to death; I'll just mention two broad categories:

 • power kites